Princeton-CDH/remarx/docs/technical-design-document.md

 *The primary audience for this document is internal to the development team.*

-*Note: This document was originally written for planning, while this will be updated during development it may be out of date.*
+*Note: This document was originally written for planning.
+It will be updated during development, but it may be out of date.*

 ______________________________________________________________________